-Foreign Affairs, Trade and Development Canada also coordinates Canada’s active participation in international initiatives to combat cybercrime.
+Global Affairs Canada also coordinates Canada’s active participation in international initiatives to combat cybercrime.
 This work takes place in a number of fora, including the G7, the UNODC, and the OAS.
-It has also funded capacity building initiatives to help other countries better to protect themselves and the Internet from criminality that easily transcends borders and often threatens Canadians from abroad.
+It has also funded capacity building initiatives to help other countries to better protect themselves and the Internet from criminality that easily transcends borders and often threatens Canadians from abroad.

 For more information on Canada's broader approaches to the Internet, please see Internet Foreign Policy Issues.